ministryofjustice/hmpps-learner-records-api/README.md

 ### `POST:/learners`
 This endpoint is to search for learners by their demographic information.
-The search may yield varied results, such as an exact match or possible matches.
+The search may yield varied results depending on the accuracy of the demographic information and the DfE data available:

+* No match
+* Too many matches
+* Possible matches
+* Exact match
+* Linked Learner Found

 Assuming a successful search, the response should contain a ULN for each learner found.
 This ULN may be used on the`/plr` endpoint to retrieve their respective PLRs.

 Example request body: